 - Also importantly, if there is a big mold problem in between the walls, a badly implemented fix may result in increasing the exposure to the mold.

-After the mold has been cleaned and the possible sources of moisture have been minimised or removed, two practices are recommended on an ongoing basis:
+After the mold has been cleaned and the possible sources of moisture have been minimized or removed, two practices are recommended on an ongoing basis:

 - Try to ventilate the area and allow fresh air to circulate regularly.
 This should get rid of any excess mold spores that might be gathering indoors.